Mario-SO/portfolio-blog/content/Day18.md

 # The next challenge

-The next challenge is not about the evm nor about huff, I will try to start bringing good and valuable POCs for vulnerabilities I find during my study perioda of past reports and writeups with my newly met people in the [opensense](https://twitter.com/opensensepw) community, that's why posts might take longer to be published.
+The next challenge is not about the evm nor about huff, I will try to start bringing good and valuable POCs for vulnerabilities I find during my study period of past reports and writeups with my newly met people in the [opensense](https://twitter.com/opensensepw) community, that's why posts might take longer to be published.

 ## Wrapping up